tulliolo/mobybolt/guide/bonus/bitcoin/bitcoin-core.md

 ---

-## Bitcoin Knots is syncing
+## Bitcoin Core is syncing

 This can take between one day and a week, depending mostly on your PC and network performance.
 It's best to wait until the synchronization is complete before going ahead.

 ### Explore bitcoin-cli

-If everything is running smoothly, this is the perfect time to familiarize yourself with Bitcoin, the technical aspects of Bitcoin Knots, and play around with bitcoin-cli until the blockchain is up-to-date.
+If everything is running smoothly, this is the perfect time to familiarize yourself with Bitcoin, the technical aspects of Bitcoin Core, and play around with bitcoin-cli until the blockchain is up-to-date.

 - [The Little Bitcoin Book](https://littlebitcoinbook.com/){:target="_blank"} is a fantastic introduction to Bitcoin, focusing on the "why" and less on the "how"
 - [Mastering Bitcoin](https://bitcoinbook.info/){:target="_blank"} by Andreas Antonopoulos is a great point to start, especially chapter 3: